-Saving money while RVing is important to most of us who travel this way.
-Most people who RV don't have unlimited resources.
+Updated for 2020!
+Finding ways to save money while RVing is important to most of us who travel this way.
+Most people who travel are RVing on a budget.
 Many of us still work full-time or have to supplement passive income.
 These 10 ways to save money RVing becomes an important component of your lifestyle if you want to continue to live and experience everything full-time travel has to offer.
-Try some of these ideas in your own lifestyle
+Try some of these ideas in your own lifestyle.

 Having a food budget is important so we don't have this happen to us.
-We decided to eat out once a week and try to stick to that.
+We decided to try to only eat out once a week.
 We will research the area and pick someplace that is unique and highly recommended.
 We really want to experience the culture of the area and try to find the place that encompasses it.

 We also try to shop smart at grocery stores.
 If there is an Aldi around, we shop there.
 We have found that this store saves us a bunch of money.
 I have an app on my phone that helps me locate Aldi stores.
 This helps us stay on our food budget.
 We will even do a day trip to go to an Aldi to stock up on things that will save us money on our food budget.

 Having a meal plan can keep you within your food budget.
 We have used two different types of meal planning software to keep us focused while saving money and eating healthy.

 Having a meal plan can ensure that you eat all of your groceries before they go bad.
 Check out this post about Cooking for Two In Your RV for some great meal planning resources.
 Meals that are planned can be coordinated so that you use up your groceries without wasting them.
 So that definitely saves money!
 Many RV refrigerators are small and storage is limited so shopping just for the week and consuming them is a great thing.

 Use Campground Memberships

 The following is a list of RVing and camping memberships that provide discounts and member benefits.
 Each one is unique and could be an easy way to save money RVing.
 Using their apps and online tools you can find places to camp and enjoy your travels.